 Independence Day in Jordan

-The History Of Independence Day In Jordan
+The History of Independence Day in Jordan

 After World War I, there was the Great Arab Revolt that allowed the Hashemite Army to take over and secure the country.
 This revolt was led by Sharif Hussein of Mecca against the Ottoman Empire and was supported by both Britain and France.

-Sayyid Abdullah bin al-Husayn became the first monarch of the country.
+Sayyid Abdullah bin al-Hussein became the first monarch of the country.
 During the Arab-Israeli War, King Abdullah I took the title King of Jordan, and the name of the state was changed to The Hashemite Kingdom of Jordan in 1948.

-Observing Independence Day In Jordan
+Observing Independence Day in Jordan